tg4gg/tcsmcs/README.md

 4. Generate scatter plots.

 ## Gemini South
+### Harvest
 1. Login to software@geasouth.
 2. Use the python script **/export/home/software/archiveExport.py** below to harvest full sample rate data.
-3. Taylor this script for the channels and output directories of your choice.
+3. Taylor this script for the daterange, channels and output directories of your choice.
 ```python
 from subprocess import call
 import sys, datetime, shlex